 New Year’s Day: 12pm to 8pm.

-Ice rink: Yes.
-Take your own skates or get them at the rink at George Street.
+Ice rink: George Street.
+Take your own skates or get them at the rink (no speed skates).
+Price: £14.50.

 Vegan: Yes, plenty of options.

-Edinburgh Castle overlooks both the Old Town and the New Town and the area where the Mound Precinct intersects.
-This central area is where you’ll most likely want to stay to be near the main sights and attractions.
+The Mound Precinct is the central area where you’ll most likely want to stay, as it is near the main sights and attractions.

-You might also like to stay in one of Edinburgh’s cool neighbourhoods like Stockbridge, Dean Village or even Leith on the waterfront.
+You might also like to stay in one of Edinburgh’s cool neighbourhoods, such as Stockbridge, Dean Village, or even Leith on the waterfront.

-If you’d prefer to stay elsewhere, my guide to hotels near Edinburgh Christmas Market lists several well-located hotels covering all budgets.
+If you’d prefer to stay elsewhere, my guide to hotels in Edinburgh lists several well-located hotels covering all budgets.

 Location Map

-Cranachan: A Scottish dessert made with whipped cream, honey, toasted oatmeal, raspberries, and a dash of whisky, a sweet and indulgent treat.
+- Cranachan: A Scottish dessert made with whipped cream, honey, toasted oatmeal, raspberries, and a dash of whisky.

-Mince pies: Bite-sized pies filled with dried fruits and spices, often served warm with a dollop of whipped cream or brandy butter.
+- Mince pies: Bite-sized pies filled with dried fruits and spices, best served warm with a dollop of whipped cream or brandy butter.

 Food and Drink Stalls

-Hot toddy: A warm and soothing drink made with whisky, honey and lemon, often served in a glass mug, a Scottish classic perfect for sipping while chatting with friends.
+- Hot toddy: A warm and soothing drink made with whisky, honey, and lemon, often served in a glass mug, is a Scottish classic perfect for sipping while chatting with friends.

-Scottish tablet: A type of traditional Scottish confectionery that’s similar to fudge but with a harder and crumbly texture.
+- Scottish tablet: A traditional Scottish confectionery similar to fudge but with a firmer and crumblier texture.

-German-style bratwurst: A grilled sausage served on a fresh bread roll, often topped with onions and mustard, a classic market street food.
+- German-style bratwurst: A grilled sausage served on a fresh bread roll, often topped with onions and mustard, is a classic street food found on marketplaces.

-Tartan accessories: Scotland is famous for its tartan patterns, and you can find a range of tartan scarves, hats, gloves, and bags at the market.
-These make great souvenirs or gifts for friends and family, even if they’re a bit of a cliché gift.
+- Tartan accessories: Scotland is famous for its tartan patterns, and you can find a range of tartan scarves, hats, gloves, and bags at the market.
+These make great souvenirs or gifts for friends and family, even if they’re a bit clichéd.

-Scottish knitwear: Another traditional Scottish item, you can find cosy knitwear at some stalls, including jumpers, cardigans, and hats.
+- Scottish knitwear: Another traditional Scottish item, cosy knitwear, including jumpers, cardigans, and hats, can be found at some stalls.

 Here are some more details on some of the top things to do in Edinburgh in winter:

-Ice skating at the George Street ice rink is a popular winter activity.
-Festive decorations surround the rink, and special events are often held there, such as ice discos.
+- Ice skating at the George Street ice rink is a popular winter activity.
+Festive decorations surround the rink, and special events, such as ice discos, are often held there.

-The Christmas Tree Maze at West Princes Street Gardens is a fun and festive activity for all ages.
-Navigate through the maze and take in the pretty decorations along the way.
+- The Christmas Tree Maze at West Princes Street Gardens is a fun and festive activity for all ages.
+You can navigate through the maze and take in the pretty decorations along the way.

-The Festive Light Trail is a unique way to explore.
-The trail runs throughout the city and features unique light displays and installations.
+- The Festive Light Trail is a unique way to explore the city.
+It runs throughout and features unique light displays and installations.

-Winter Village at Edinburgh Zoo also has some exciting winter-specific events, including its own Christmas market, ice rink, Santa’s Grotto and Breakfast with the Clauses.
+- Winter Village at Edinburgh Zoo also has some exciting winter-specific events, including its own Christmas market, ice rink, Santa’s Grotto and Breakfast with the Clauses.
 Book online before you go.
-Dates: 1st December to 7th January 2024.
+Dates: 30th November to 5th January 2026 (unconfirmed).

-Finally, the Royal Botanic Garden is a beautiful escape from the city and a great way to connect with nature.
-The garden is a living museum of plants, and special events are often held, such as a Christmas at the Botanics.
-Dates: 16th November to 30th December 2023.
+- Finally, the Royal Botanic Garden is a stunning escape from the city and an excellent way to connect with nature.
+The garden is a living museum of plants, and special events are often held, such as Christmas at the Botanics.
+Dates: 14th November to 30th December 2025 (unconfirmed).

 Sustainability

-Eco-friendly Stays: Hotels in Edinburgh often provide information on their sustainability practices.
-Book a place that is powered by renewable energy sources like wind power, which is relatively common in Scotland.
+- Eco-friendly Stays: Hotels in Edinburgh often provide information on their sustainability practices.
+Book a place powered by renewable energy sources, such as wind power, which is relatively common in Scotland.

-If you have visited Edinburgh in winter or want to leave a review of the Edinburgh Xmas Market, please comment below.
-This helps others interested in visiting and trying to plan their holiday.
+If you have visited Edinburgh in winter or would like to share your review, please comment below.
+This will help others interested in visiting and planning their holiday.

 —